spff/Multithread-Bulls-and-Cows/README.md

- Beside just choose the first from the candidateList, we calculate the Discrete Degree
+ Beside choosing the first from the candidateList, we calculate the Discrete Degree
  of each candidate in the candidateList.

  Take digits = 3 for example, every choice may get 0A0B 0A1B 0A2B 0A3B 1A0B 1A1B 1A2B 2A0B